Skip to content

 Note

-App Platform provides support for kotlin-inject-anvil and Metro as dependency injection framework.
-You can choose which one to use and even mix them if needed.
-Both frameworks are compile-time injection frameworks and ready for Kotlin Multiplatform (Metro still runs into issues).
+App Platform provides support for Metro and kotlin-inject-anvil as dependency injection frameworks.
+Metro is the recommended default, while kotlin-inject-anvil remains available as the alternative and for existing codebases.
+Both frameworks are compile-time injection frameworks and ready for Kotlin Multiplatform.
 They verify correctness of the object graph at build time and avoid crashes at runtime.

 Enabling dependency injection is an opt-in feature through the Gradle DSL.
 The default value is false.